OpenEvalProject/evals/manuscripts/elife-35977/v1/manuscript.md

 In a complementary series of experiments, we utilized biochemical fractionation to assess the distribution of MATR3-EGFP in a human cell line.
 MATR3(WT)-EGFP or versions of MATR3-EGFP bearing the S85C, F115C, P154S, and T622A disease-associated mutations were transfected into HEK293T cells, and the nuclear and cytoplasmic fractions subjected to SDS-PAGE and Western blotting.
 In agreement with single-cell data from transfected primary neurons, we noted no difference in the nucleocytoplasmic distribution of any of the MATR3-EGFP variants tested here (Figure 6G).
 Nevertheless, we consistently observed far less of the S85C variant in both nuclear and cytoplasmic fractions, compared to MATR3(WT)-EGFP and other disease-associated mutants.
 These data suggest that the S85C mutation may destabilize MATR3-EGFP; alternatively, this mutation may prevent adequate solubilization and detection of MATR3-EGFP via SDS-PAGE and Western blotting.

-## A subset of pathogenic MATR3 mutations affect protein solubility and stability
+### A subset of pathogenic MATR3 mutations affect protein solubility and stability

 To discriminate among these possibilities, we first investigated the turnover of WT and mutant MATR3 variants using optical pulse labeling (OPL), a technique enabling non-invasive determinations of protein clearance in living cells (Barmada et al., 2014).
 For these experiments, MATR3 was fused to Dendra2—a photoconvertable protein that irreversibly switches from a green to red fluorescent state upon illumination with low-wavelength light (Chudakov et al., 2007)—and expressed in primary cortical neurons.
 One day after transfection, neurons were illuminated with blue light to photoconvert Dendra2, and the time-dependent loss of red fluorescence signal used to calculate protein half-life (Figure 7A).
 Previous studies validated the accuracy and utility of OPL for determinations of protein half-life (Barmada et al., 2014); importantly, and in contrast to biochemical techniques for calculating half-life that depend on radioactive labeling or translational inhibitors, OPL allows us to measure protein clearance on a single-cell level for thousands of neurons simultaneously (Figure 7B).
 Most disease-associated mutations had no effect upon the turnover of MATR3-Dendra2 in primary cortical neurons.
 However, we noted subtle destabilization of MATR3(S85C)-Dendra2 in comparison to other pathogenic mutant variants and MATR3(WT)-Dendra2 (Figure 7C–D).
 Even so, the magnitude of the effect was relatively small, making it unlikely that differences in protein turnover fully explain the reduced abundance of MATR3(S85C)-EGFP noted in cell lysates (Figure 6G).

 ![Figure 7.](https://cdn.elifesciences.org/articles/35977/elife-35977-fig7-v1.jpg)

 **Figure 7.:** (A) Optical pulse labeling of Dendra2-tagged MATR3 variants.
 Each neuron is transfected with EGFP alone to outline the cell body, as well as MATR3-Dendra2, which fluoresces in the red channel (TRITC) upon photoconversion.
 Scale bar, 50 μm.
 (B) Normalized red fluorescence (TRITC) signal for individual neurons.
 The time-dependent decay of red fluorescence over time is used to calculate MATR3-Dendra2 half-life for each neuron.
 (C–D) MATR3(S85C)-Dendra2 displayed a subtle but significant reduction in half-life compared to MATR3(WT)-Dendra2 (comparing to MATR3(WT)-Dendra2, n = 1269: MATR3(S85C)-Dendra2, n = 1670, ****p<0.0001; MATR3(F115C)-Dendra2, n = 1122, p>0.9999; MATR3(P154S)-Dendra2, n = 1509, p=0.9309; MATR3(T622A)-Dendra2, n = 923, p=0.9989; one-way ANOVA with Tukey’s post-hoc test).
 (E) Sonication in RIPA resulted in equivalent amounts of all MATR3 variants by Western blotting.
-The S85C variant was markedly enriched in the RIPA-insoluble, urea-soluble fraction, while the T622A variant showed more modest enrichment.10.7554/eLife.35977.017Figure 7—source data 1.Figures 7C and D.
+The S85C variant was markedly enriched in the RIPA-insoluble, urea-soluble fraction, while the T622A variant showed more modest enrichment.

 We next asked if the S85C mutation altered MATR3 solubility.
 HEK293T cells transfected with WT and mutant MATR3-EGFP variants were lysed using a harsher protocol that involved sonication in RIPA buffer; additionally, we used urea buffer to extract all RIPA-insoluble proteins.
 In stark contrast to mild conditions (Figure 6G), harsher lysis resulted in equivalent levels of all MATR3 variants on Western blot, suggesting that the S85C mutation reduced MATR3 solubility (Figure 7E).
 In accordance with this interpretation, the urea-soluble fraction was markedly enriched for MATR3(S85C)-EGFP and modestly enriched for MATR3(T622A)-EGFP.
 These data show that the S85C and T622A mutations reduce the solubility of MATR3, without drastically affecting its stability.
 As shown in Figure 1A, both mutations lie within areas of predicted disorder, consistent with their effects on MATR3 aggregation and solubility.